Quoted prices apply to online bookings. An additional charge may apply on trips where purchasing on-site is available.

 Preikestolen is one of Norway’s most popular hiking routes.
 This rock formation will have you standing on a breathtaking mountain plateau that sits 604 metres above Lysefjord.
 Hiking to Pulpit Rock is an experience like no other, and it starts with a bus ticket.

 Our one-way ticket runs from Stavanger to Preikestolhytta, the starting point of your hiking trip.
 Once we’ve got you from A to B, you’re free to explore Pulpit Rock and the surrounding area of Ryfylke.
 It’s such an amazing place, visitors become enchanted by the stunning scenery and choose to spend a few days in the area.
 Who can blame them!
 That’s why we offer one-way tickets from Preikestolhytta to Stavanger, so you can make the return journey when you’ve finished making memories.
 You’re free to explore at your own pace!

-The ferry will take you from Stavanger to Tau, and our bus will transfer you to Preikestolhytta and drop you at Preikestolen car park.
+Thebus from Stavanger will take you to Preikestolhytta and drop you at Preikestolen car park.
+The bus takes about one hour by bus.
 Once you arrive at the car park, it’s an unguided climb to the top of Pulpit Rock.

 Sights on the trip

 Preikestolen lies in the southernmost part of the Ryfylkeheiane mountains.
 The area consists of high mountain plateaus with steep drops down to the fjords, along with peaks, hills, lakes and bogs.
 There is a well-developed network of paths here, along with many tourist cabins.
 The area is also important for the production of electricity.